ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 ### 1. Install the float and LEAP platform pre-requisites

-This installation guide is tested on Debian Bullseye and Bookworm Other Linux distributions might need additional steps to install all requirements in the correct version.
+This installation guide is tested on Debian Bookworm.
+Other Linux distributions might need additional steps to install all requirements in the correct version.

 ```shell